thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What is the podium?** just a way to show the entries with the highest global scores

 **What does it mean to answer 1 vs 2345 ?** 1 means you favor the one on the left, strongly.
 5 means you favor the one on the right strongly.
 3 means they are equal, 2 and 4 are intermediate score ("I prefer left over right, but not that strongly").
-Remember that this will change ELOs for *both* cards at every fight.
+Remember that this will change ELOs for *both* entries at every fight.

 **Where can I see the correct syntax to use when writing a file destined for importation?** See [this file](./example_new_entry.txt)